-The SuperKEKB e+e- collider will provide highprecision measurements of the production and decay of bound states of B quarks in the interactions of 4-GeV positrons with 7 GeV electrons.
+The SuperKEKB e+e- collider will provide highprecision measurements of production and decay of bound states of B quarks in the interactions of 4-GeV positrons with 7 GeV electrons.
 Commissioning is scheduled to begin in 2016.
 The design of the vacuum system [1] incorporates a variety of countermeasures to limit electron cloud buildup in the positron ring.
-The Cornell Electron Storage Ring Test Accelerator (CESRTA) program [2], in operation since 2008, has provided a wealth of information on the efficacy of such mitigation techniques via extensive measurements and model development which has also been used in the design of the International Linear Collider positron damping ring.
-[3, 4].
+The Cornell Electron Storage Ring Test Accelerator (CESRTA) program [2] in operation since 2008 has provided a wealth of information on the efficacy of such mitigation techniques via extensive measurements and model development which has also been used in the design of the International Linear Collider positron damping ring.
+[3,4].
 Here we report on results from a detailed modeling study of synchrotron radiation photon scattering and absorption on the interior surfaces of the vacuum chamber in the positron ring.
-In general, the effect of photon scattering on the walls of the vacuum chamber both adds and subtracts to the photon absorption rate (and therefore photoelectron production) at any point in the ring.
-However, such calculations can result in significant incident photon rates in regions where no synchrotron radiation strikes the wall directly.